francescorivola/fire-and-forgetter/README.md

 ## The Problem

-In NodeJs application that perform fire and forget operations it comes up the need a way to know and wait until all those fire and forget operations completes in order to perform a graceful shutdown.
+In NodeJs applications that perform fire and forget operations it comes up the need to know and wait until all those fire and forget operations completes in order to perform a graceful application shutdown.

 Also, fire and forget operations must be always followed by a catch in order to avoid `'unhandledRejection'`.